Valkea/OC_P10/README.md

 ## Tests
+Unit tests were written in order to test the models & permissions.

-You can test the modules of the script with unittest.
+You can run all the tests with the following command
 ```bash
 >>> python manage.py test apps
 ```